tommyshado/electricity-app/README.md

 ## Add localStorage

-Once the widget is done store the electricity balance in localStorage.
-Be sure  that the data is shown correctly after a refresh.
-The advance should be stored in localStorage - in fact all the totals of the app.
+Use localStorage to ensure that the numbers/data shown in the middle section shows correctly after a refresh.

 ## Fork & clone